LmeSzinc/AzurLaneAutoScript/README_jp.md

 Sort by frequency

-- **GUI move slowly, UIautomator2 move slowly**
+- **GUI starts slowly, uiautomator2 starts slowly**
-- **Unable to deal with network issues** Reconnect pop-up, little chick pop-up
+- **Unable to deal with network fluctuations** Reconnect popup window
-- **It will display green face, yellow face, red face** This is a bug, Alas will restart the game every 2 hour to update the affections level.
+- **The green face, yellow face and red face will be displayed** This is the BUG, Alas will restart the game every 2 hour to update the affections level.
-- **Exercise may fail SL**
+- **Exercises may fail**
-- **Under rare circumstance ABD and UIAutomator2 will have convulsive seizures**
-- **Screen draging will not work in rare circumstances**
+- **Screen swipe will not work in rare circumstances**

 ## Doc
 [Map Perspective](doc/perspective.md)